design4use/gb-sketch-segmentcircle/README.md

 # gb-sketch-segmentcircle
-Create circles as areas or lines with a custom number of points/segments
+Create circles as areas or lines with a custom number of points/segments for analytics, graphs and dashboards.

 ![](https://raw.githubusercontent.com/design4use/gb-sketch-segmentcircle/master/img/screencapture.png)